pohagan72/Prompt_Library/PowerPoint from document.md

 ## The Challenge: Creating a PowerPoint from any Document

-The core challenge is transforming potentially lengthy and unstructured text from a document into a well-organized, multi-slide presentation outline.
-This outline needs more than just bullet points; it requires titles, key messages, speaker notes, and even design suggestions to be genuinely useful.
-LLMs are powerful, but they require precise instructions to reliably generate output in a specific, complex format.
+The goal of this prompt is to transform a potentially long document into a well-organized, multi-slide presentation outline.
+Beyond simple bullet points, the presentation must contain titles, key messages, speaker notes, and even design suggestions.
+This prompt is designed with precise instruction in mind to create the complex format, in a tone and for an audiance defined by a user, in a specific format that can be transformed into the PowerPoint outline.

 ## Dissecting the `build_llm_prompt` Function